Crown of Thorns Plant &

 Final Thoughts

 Overall, the Euphorbia milii Crown of Thorns is a fascinating plant with spiky stems and beautiful flowers.
 The Crown of Thorns is native to Madagascar and has been cultivated for centuries.
 It's known for its drought tolerance and ability to thrive in warm climates.
-The plant gets its name from the legend that a crown of thorns was placed on Jesus' head during the crucifixion.
+The plant gets its name from the legend that a crown of thorns was placed on the head of Jesus during the crucifixion.
 Whether you're new to gardening or just extremely busy but love plants, the low-maintenance Euphorbia milii - Crown of Thorns plant for sale (Corona de Cristo), is perfect for your home garden!

 Bloom Season Spring